trueinteractions/wpf-autolayout/README.md

 <h1>wpf-autolayout</h1>

 An implementation of Cassowary contraint based system.
 It contains a Windows WPF control called AutoLayoutPanel that allows you to add controls and define their layout in y=m*x + c model.
-Where y and x are either the Left, Center, Right, Top, Middle, Bottom, Width and Height.
+Where y and x are either the Left, Center, Right, Top, Middle, Bottom, Width and Height property of the control listed previously.

 Example usage:
 ```C#